-The Toolbox library provides the user optionally basic arithmetic and modular arithmetic operations, in order to support user software development using long integer operations.
+The Toolbox library, regardless of the version chosen, provides the user optionally basic arithmetic and modular arithmetic operations, in order to support user software development using long integer operations.
 These basic arithmetic operations do not provide security functionality, implement no security mechanism, and do not proved additional specific security functionality - as defined for the cryptographic libraries.
 The user developed software using the Toolbox basic operations is not part of the TOE.